dsteyn44/comic_craze_MS3/README.md

 -   ### Design
     -   #### Colour Scheme
-        I have kept top a comic theme of bright colors echoing the comics from yesteryear and following a Roy Lichtenstein design feel.
+        - I have kept top a comic theme of bright colors echoing the comics from yesteryear and following a Roy Lichtenstein design feel.
         - #fffde7 yellow lighten-5: This was used for the forms and echo the color of the pages comics and how old they become

     -   #### Typography
-        In regrads to the text, again I have tried to follow the traditional comic fonts where possible and where it does not intervene with the readibility.
+        - In regards to the text, again I have tried to follow the traditional comic fonts where possible and where it does not intervene with the readibility.
-        -
+        - the main logo is set in
     -   #### Imagery
         -   Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.